mintty/mintty/wiki/Tips.md

 In the Options menu, section _Looks_, the _Theme_ popup offers theme files as stored in a resource directory for selection.
-This dialog field can be used in different ways:
+This dialog field (or the “Color Scheme Designer” button for drag-and-drop) can be used in different ways:
 * Popup the selection to choose a theme configured in your resource directory
 * Insert a file name (e.g. by pasting or drag-and-drop from Windows Explorer)
 * Drag-and-drop a theme file from the Internet (may be embedded in HTML page)
 * Drag-and-drop a colour scheme directly from the Color Scheme Designer (see below)

-Note that the drag-and-drop theme file option needs the program ```curl``` to be installed (and properly configured for a proxy if needed).

 After drag-and-drop of a colour scheme, you may Apply it for testing;
 to keep the scheme in your popup selection, assign a name to it by typing it